hpc/charliecloud/README.rst

 computing (HPC) centers.
 This "bring your own software stack" functionality addresses needs such as:

-* software dependencies that are numerous, complex, unusual, diferently configured, or simply newer/older than what the center provides;
+* software dependencies that are numerous, complex, unusual, differently configured, or simply newer/older than what the center provides;

 * build-time requirements unavailable within the center, such as relatively